Hongda-OSU/GiftGuru/README.md

 </p>

 - Gift Guru is a gift-giving web application combining AI image recognization and Google Shopping API.
-- By uploading photos of your loved one enjoys, the AI analyzes the image and suggest the perfect, stress-free gift.
+- By uploading photos of your loved one enjoys, the AI analyzes the image and suggest the perfect gift.

 ### Built With